somethingindependent/thewright-site/_talks/how-we-tell-our-story-matters.md

 ---
-title: How We Tell Our Story Matters
+title: How We Tell Our Story Matters (workshop)
 kind: session
 date: 2018-05-01 13:30:00 +0000
 date_end: 2018-05-01 15:00:00 +0000